STUDY IN COSTA RICA

 - For reservations and access to benefits please use the Reservation Code “ULACIT”, and request information on availability on any of their locations in San José, Jaco, Tamarindo, Monteverde, Puerto Viejo, or La Fortuna.
 Benefits and discounts at Selina Hostels only apply to previous reservations, they do not apply to those who might show up at the hotel reception without prior reservation.
 Benefits for ULACIT students at Selina Hostel include:

 10% Discount in EXPLORE (Tours offered in each location) 10% Discount in Retail

 Q: How can I get to the campus?

 A: Students may rent a car in Costa Rica if they have an international driving license.
 Regular cabs are accessible in San Jose, however, we recommend you download the UBER taxi application to your phone.
 It’s the safest, cheapest and easiest way to travel in San Jose.

-Q: Do I need an insurance?
+Q: Do I need insurance?

-A: Yes, all international students coming to ULACIT are required to purchase an international student health insurance plan with coverage in Costa Rica for (no student will be accepted without it).
+A: Yes, all international students coming to ULACIT are required to purchase an international student health insurance plan with coverage in Costa Rica (no student will be accepted without it).
 Students must present a copy of their international health insurance ID card or written verification of coverage to be admitted and send a copy of this form for our records.

-International Health Insurance Coverage must meet three essential requirements: cover medical expenses generated by the COVID-19 disease, hospital admission fees for the required duration and a minimum coverage of 14 days for accommodation expenses in case of delivery of a medical isolation order.
+International Health Insurance Coverage must meet three essential requirements: cover medical expenses generated by the COVID-19 disease, hospital admission fees for the required duration, and minimum coverage of 14 days for accommodation expenses in case of delivery of a medical isolation order.
 If you choose this modality, you must have a certificate in English or Spanish from the international insurer that indicates the following: